Nested Sampling Methods: Nested sampling variations

 \subsection{Parallelisation}

 Taking advantage of multiple processing units can be achieved in several levels:

 \paragraph{Parallelisation within the likelihood function}

 The conceptionally simplest parallelisation is to use multiple computing cores within the likelihood function, for example to process large data sets or evaluate complex models.
 This requires no changes to the basic NS algorithm.
-Related here is \citet{Graff2012}'s approach of training an approximating neural network during a NS run to avoid evaluating the likelihood function.
+Related here is \citet{Graff2012}'s approach of training a neural network to emulate the likelihood function during a NS run to avoid evaluating the costly likelihood function when the network accuracy is sufficient.

 \paragraph{Parallelisation of the LRPS when its efficiency is low}

 Inefficient searches for new live points can be parallelised by letting multiple cores perform LRPS independently by worker processes \citep[e.g.,][]{Feroz2009}.
 The first successful draw is accepted and returned to the main process.
 Then the parallelisation is restarted with the subsequent threshold.
 This method is easy to implement, as it requires little communication and no modification of other NS components.